Frequently Asked Questions

 Is Kiln open source?

 Yes.
-Kiln is fully open source under the MIT license.
+Kiln is fully open source under the AGPL-3.0 license.
 You can self-host, modify, and contribute.
+Commercial licensing is available for companies that need proprietary use.
 The source code is on GitHub.

 Getting Started